davips/mucel-scala/README.md

 # mucel
 Minimalistic multicellular simulator.
-The idea is similar to the Game Of Life, i.e. a minimal set of rules sufficient to generate life-like behavior.
+The idea here is similar to the Game Of Life, i.e. a minimal set of rules sufficient to generate life-like behavior.
 In the present case, the world is also 2D but not discrete.